 Accidentally added too much salt to your meal?
 Lost focus for a split second and oversalted your dish?
 The good news is: it’s not lost.
 We’ll show you how to fix your salty food and save your home-cooked meal.

 We all make mistakes in the kitchen.
 Sometimes all it takes is a slip of the hand or an overeager approach to spicing and the best homemade dishes have too much salt.
 Yet, minor cooking mishaps such as these are still no excuse to create unnecessary food waste.
 We’ll show you how to make food less salty and make your dishes edible again.

-How to Make Food Less Salty With Water, Milk and Other Liquids
+Make Food Less Salty with Water, Milk and Other Liquids

 One common way to fix salty foods is to “stretch” the dish with a small amount of water.
 In some cases, you can also use milk or a plant-based alternative such as rice, oat, or soy drink instead.
 Fatty foods such as cream, sour cream, coconut milk, or butter are even better because they mask the salty taste particularly well.

 Use the Potato Trick to Fix Salty Food

 This trick is especially suitable for oversalted soups, sauces, or stews which you may not want to further dilute with an additional liquid.
 Here’s how to make these foods less salty:

 - Grate a potato or cut it into small pieces.

 - Add them to the dish in the pot and let everything simmer for about ten minutes.